-Our compensation committee is comprised of George E. Matelich, Steve A. Nordaker, Joseph E. Sparano and Mark E. Tomkins.
+During 2011, our compensation committee was comprised of George E. Matelich, Steve A. Nordaker, Joseph E. Sparano and Mark E. Tomkins.
 Mr. Matelich is a managing director of Kelso & Company.
 For a description of the Company's transactions with certain affiliates of Kelso & Company, see "Certain Relationships and Related Party Transactions - Transactions with the Kelso Funds."
-No member of the compensation committee is now, nor was during 2011, an officer or employee of the Company.
+None of the directors that was a member of the compensation committee during 2011 was an officer or employee of the Company.